sweetbaboo-1/Floor-Placer-Mod/README.md

 You can save the progress of the build with the "/player <name> buildFloor saveState" command, and load it with the "/player <name> buildFloor loadState".
 Only one build can be saved at a time, saving again overwrites the previous save.

 ## Known Issues
-If you begin building a floor, stop the bot, save the state then manually change the bot's hotbar, then load the state and continue placing, one block will be wrong.
-I don't know why anyone would do this but someone will, and now I can say it was in the readme go away.
+1. If you begin building a floor, stop the bot, save the state then manually change the bot's hotbar, then load the state and continue placing, one block will be wrong.
+I don't know why anyone would do this but someone will, and now I can say "it was in the readme go away."
-Because the mod doesn't change the orientation of the blocks (they're all placed horizontally) blocks that require specific orientation are not compatible.
+2. Because the mod doesn't change the orientation of the blocks (they're all placed with the same orientation) blocks that require specific orientation are not compatible.

 ## TODO
-1. Add error handling
-2. Fix save and load state.

 ## Contributing
 Contributions to Floor-Placer-Mod are welcome!
 If you encounter any bugs or have suggestions for improvements, please open an issue on the GitHub repository.